Murray…highlights the German military’s failure as a whole to understand how the Industrial Revolution had transformed warfighting.

 It also bears considering the extent to which information warfare may or may not be supplanting traditional kinetic effects.
 As each generation prepares for future conflict, it is critical to consider not only change but continuity.
 It can be tempting to get overly caught up in the change and forget how much continues to endure in warfare.
 The Luftwaffe’s story is thankfully one of failure for the Nazi regime.
 But that story, told so well by Williamson Murray in this timeless book, can still teach us something as we prepare for better future endings for our conflicts and wars.

-Heather Venable is an assistant professor of military and security studies at the U.S. Air Command and Staff College and teaches in the Department of Airpower.
+Heather Venable is an associate professor of military and security studies at the U.S. Air Command and Staff College and teaches in the Department of Airpower.
 She also is the author of How the Few Became the Proud: Crafting the Marine Corps Mystique, 1874-1918.
 The views expressed in this article are those of the author and do not necessarily reflect those of the U.S. Army War College, the U.S. Army, the U.S. Air Force or the Department of Defense.

 Photo Description: (LEFT) Results of an Army Air Force fighter sweep on a Luftwaffe air field.
 Starting with ‘Big Week,’ American fighters, after escorting bombers to their targets in Germany, would strafe Luftwaffe airfields to catch the German fighters on the ground or on takeoff or landing.
 (TOP RIGHT) B-17 formation under attack during a bombing raid on an industrial target in Germany, probably sometime in 1943.
 (BOTTOM RIGHT) Several Luftwaffe officers inspect a crashed B-17 somewhere in Germany.
 Between August 1942 and May 8, 1945, Eighth Air Force flew 10,631 missions and lost 4,145 B-17s, each with a 10-man crew.